The idea behind big O notation

 Sometimes we want to optimize for using less memory instead of (or in addition to) using less time.
 Talking about memory cost (or "space complexity") is very similar to talking about time cost.
 We simply look at the total size (relative to the size of the input) of any new variables we're allocating.

-This function takes space (we aren't allocating any new variables):
+This function takes space (we use a fixed number of variables):

 This function takes space (the size of hi_list scales with the size of the input):